 NYC DEP expects the City to increasingly rely on G/P facilities that have not yet been built.
 For this option to be available, City and State officials and agencies should work to build public awareness and support for these technologies, and remove roadblocks like the pyrolysis exclusion in the CLCPA.
 We have to educate our elected officials about how carbonizing waste streams supports the City's climate plans.
 Then, we have to get them to push NYC DEP and NYS Department of Environmental Conservation to take a stand in support of gasification / pyrolysis of organic wastes.

-more detailed version of this summary article here.
+See a more detailed version of this summary article here.